SkylineCommunications/dataminer-docs/connector-help/connector_help/Atlassian_Jira.md

 ### Log

-On this page, you can check if the JSON commands that were sent by the driver were successful or not.
+On this page, you can check if the JSON commands that were sent by the connector were successful or not.

 The **Create Log Table** contains information about the latest commands that have been sent.
 When a JSON command is sent to the device, a new row is added to this table.